 Key treatment features are based on neuroscience and behavioral treatment research findings

-The Morris Center’s treatment model differs from other learning and language disability intervention programs.
+The Morris Center treatment model differs from other learning and language disability intervention programs.
 Our staff is trained to treat the root of learning disabilities and not just the symptoms.
 Upon completion of our program, each individual will have acquired the necessary skills to achieve success both in the classroom and in life.
-We are convenient and convenient – one location to avoid driving to different therapists in different locations.
+We are conveniently located in one center to avoid driving to different therapists in different locations.
+Cross-training among all team members, ie a Transdisciplinary team enhances the effectiveness of our interventions and your child’s improvements.
 We treat the whole child across multiple disciplines.

 Short-term intensive treatments typically last 12 weeks (plus or minus 4), daily (Monday through Friday), intensely (1-6 hours a day) depending on the individual’s needs (ADHD interventions need more in school and after school support).
 No homework is typically involved.
 However, school-aged clients typically keep up with their math instruction via a home school or tutoring model.
 School-based instruction in social studies, science, and language arts (including reading and spelling) are placed on hold during our unique treatment program.